madatoo/juiceme-ms4/README.md

 + Easily login/log out to personalised customer profile,
     + View personal order history,
     + View order confirmations,
-    + Save payment information,
+    + Save payment information (update address),
 + Intuitivly select quantity of product when purchasing products,
-+ Easily recover password in case I forgot it,

 ### Admin stories
 * I would like to be able to login to an administration panel,
 * Be able to add, edit and delete product,
-* Be able to create, edit and delete category of product,
+* Be able to create, edit and delete FAQ question,
+* Display his own user account (The owner also can be the client).
 * Make sure the user can't to be able to checkout an empty cart.

 ## Design